-Finally, another simplification in the present model is the prescribed evolution of the magnetic perturbations.
-The prescribed magnetic perturbation is sufficient to study qualitative trends involving transport due to magnetic perturbations, as done in this work.
-However, self-consistent and quantitatively accurate simulations would require coupling to a magnetohydrodynamic (MHD) model, such as JOREK The evolution of the magnetic field [6, 32].through the current quench might also be of interest, potentially including deliberately induced perturbations to increase the runaway losses.
-Even the comparatively smaller magnetic perturbations that may be present during the current quench can have a relatively large impact on the runaway generation and dissipation [33].
+The evolution of the magnetic field through the current quench might also be of interest, potentially including deliberately induced perturbations to increase the runaway losses.
+Even the comparatively smaller magnetic perturbations that may be present during the current quench can have a relatively large impact on the runaway generation and dissipation [40].
 This applies especially for cases with an off-axis runaway current profile, as magnetic perturbations induced during the current quench are expected to only partially penetrate into the plasma.
+Such cases are generally found at high injected deuterium density, as the temperature drop to \sim 1 eV described in section 3.4-which causes a substantial part of the runaway generation in these cases-typically propagates inwards from the edge.
+This phenomenon has been described in detail in reference [14].

 A major drawback with involving three-dimensional MHD modelling is the significant amount of computational resources required.
 The thermal quench simulations shown in this work take at most a couple of hours on a desktop computer, even with kinetic electrons, while fluid simulations take a couple of minutes.
 The orders of magnitude lower computational expense substantially increases the feasibility of exploring a wide range of injection and plasma parameters.
 If the transport processes observed in MHD simulations could be distilled to simplified models suitable for integration in the presented framework, that would allow a major step towards a self-consistent and reliable, as well as computationally efficient, modelling capability for disruption mitigation schemes.